ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/TextField.rst

 |

+.. _sdk_ubuntu_components_textfield_persistentSelection-prop:

 +--------------------------------------------------------------------------+
 |        \ persistentSelection : bool                                      |
 +--------------------------------------------------------------------------+

-Whether the `TextField </sdk/apps/qml/Ubuntu.Components/TextField/>`__ should keep its selection when it loses active focus to another item in the scene.
+Whether the :ref:`TextField <sdk_ubuntu_components_textfield>` should keep
+its selection when it loses active focus to another item in the scene.
 By default this is set to false.

 |

+.. _sdk_ubuntu_components_textfield_placeholderText-prop:

 +--------------------------------------------------------------------------+
 |        \ placeholderText : string                                        |